dmitrii-senin/linux-labs/labs/01_build_and_boot_linux_kernel/README.md

 You should get the busybox interactive shell after the successful kernel boot.
 To end the QEMU session use `Ctrl-a x`.

+## TODOs

+1. Explain kbuild system and kernel configuration
+    * config option types
+    * how to create new config option
+    * how to check active config options in current kernel
+    * how to use from Makefile
+    * how to use from source code

+1. Build kernel for embedded systems (RaspberryPi, QEMU arm).

 ## Troubleshooting

 ### `zsh: bad pattern #`